chrisgaun/k8s-in-cloud-hands-on-training/README.md

 ## Destroying everything once finished

-To remove the droplets from Digital Ocean execute the following from your local machine.
+To remove the Kubernetes cluster and underlining infrastructure execute the following from your local machine.

 ```
-$ cd terraform
-$ terraform destroy --force
+$

 ```